-When the Cleveland Cavaliers and the Golden State Warriors tip off tonight in a decisive game 5 of the NBA finals, many fans and analysts will be asking themselves, “will anything be different?”
+When the Cleveland Cavaliers and the Golden State Warriors tip off tomorrow tonight in a decisive game 3 of the NBA finals, many fans and analysts will be asking themselves, “will anything be different?”
 The reality is that the game should be different because NBA teams have access to a multitude of data points that inform decision making before and during a game.
-For example, Cleveland’s Kyrie Irving is shooting 33% on possessions in which he brinigs the ball up court and attempts a shot without passing first (ESPN).
+For example, Cleveland’s Kyrie Irving is shooting 33% on possessions in which he brings the ball up court and attempts a shot without passing first (ESPN).
 If there is any question whether these missed shots are affecting the outcome, the Cavaliers are currently trailing the series 3 games to 1.

 The 33% shooting average is coincidentally similar to the estimated success of trade promotions executed by CPG manufacturers on a regular basis.
 Yet, unlike the several minutes spent criticizing Kyrie Irving’s selfish play on ESPN’s morning radio talk show, Mike and Mike in the Morning, these costly inefficiencies will not only go unnoticed, but will also be washed away as the cost of doing business.